 As we approach our 5th year anniversary, we are happy to report that till date we have delivered over ₹9,300 crores in distributions and total annualized returns of over 10% to the benefit of our 90k+ unitholders.
 As the management team of India's first listed REIT, we have always focused on delivering long-term growth, while following the highest standards of corporate governance.
 We are determined to carry forward this benchmark as we continue on a strong and upwards growth trajectory.

-with this, let me now ha and over to Abhishek for ot ar imanciai updates.
+With this, let me now hand over to Abhishek for our financial updates.